FinDockLabs/findock-fr-template/README.md

 reconciling the SEPA DD with a pain.002 file (customers also often use CAMT files for this, but this is more direct) following up on the failed payment with an email containing a paylink to recover the failed donation money Let me know if you have any questions and in case you also want up to set up a Credit Card flow for demos for instance

+Question:
+- NPSP mapping from RD / Opp is their any additional mapping to be done?
+- New RD Findock postion - use NPSP internal form? or use the std page layout?